The Mystery of Psalm 110

 Your people will offer themselves freely on the day of your power, in holy garments; from the womb of the morning, the dew of your youth will be yours…

 Concerning Timing: It is in “the day of his power” or “the day of the Lord.”
-We know from many passages in both Old and New Testament that “day of the Lord” language refers to the time of the end.
+We know from many passages in both the Old and New Testaments that “day of the Lord” language refers to the time of the end.

 Your people will offer themselves freely on the day of your power

-Regarding Melchizedek: Melchizedek was both a priest and king without genealogical record.
-This had never happened before, that one person served both roles.
+Regarding Melchizedek: Melchizedek was both a priest and king without a genealogical record.
+This had never happened before, one person serving both roles.
 Having no genealogical record speaks to his eternal quality.
-Featuring Melchizedek in the psalm hearkens back to Abram’s vengeance on the invading kings of Genesis 14.
-In the same way Abram defeated the invading armies, so will Jesus with his army conquer his enemies and lead us into his eternal kingdom.
+Featuring Melchizedek in the Psalm recalls Abram’s vengeance against the invading kings in Genesis 14.
+In the same way Abram defeated the invading armies, so will Jesus, with his army, conquer his enemies and lead us into his eternal kingdom.

 The LORD has sworn and will not change his mind, “You are a priest forever after the order of Melchizedek.”